sandstormports/gitlabhq/doc/ci/examples/php.md

 ...

 # Composer stores all downloaded packages in the vendor/ directory.
-# Do not use the following if the vendor/ directory is commited to
+# Do not use the following if the vendor/ directory is committed to
 # your git repository.
 cache:
   paths: